 The Luquillo Sunrise Beach Inn was comfortable, convenient, and homey.
 Now sitting back in Boston, I miss that beachfront breakfast patio, and the egg-topped pizza that went with it!

 Trip planning?
-Use this easy link to find good deals on the Luquillo Sunrise Beach Inn at Expedia.com, and on Hotels.com, or on Booking.com.
+Use these easy affiliate links to find good deals on the Luquillo Sunrise Beach Inn at Expedia.com, and on Hotels.com, or on Booking.com.
 Click here to browse beautiful Luquillo, Puerto Rico vacation rentals on Vrbo.
 Happy travels!

 We were guests of the Luquillo Sunrise Beach Inn, but all opinions and unmade beds are my own.
 Affiliates above support this site at no cost to you.
 Enjoy Puerto Rico!